Martin-J-Larre/infinity-scroll/README.md

-# Quotes Generator
+# Infinity Scroll

-This project is a Quote Generator.
-You can get random quotes from different authors each time you press the button and you can tweet these quotes as well.
+This project is a.

 ## My process